4The-Architect7/UFIPC/README.md

 **Q: Why measure "complexity" instead of "capability"?**
 A: Capability benchmarks assess task completion.
 Complexity assessment reveals the underlying information processing architecture.
 A system can be highly capable but computationally simple, or vice versa.

-**Q: Can UFIPC detect "consciousness"?**
-A: UFIPC measures information processing complexity.
-While complexity may correlate with certain properties of interest in cognitive science, UFIPC makes no claims about subjective experience or consciousness.

 **Q: How do I interpret the Ψ score?**
 A: Ψ ranges from 0-10, mapping roughly to: 0-3 (Simple/Mechanical), 3-6 (Structured/Autonomous), 6-9 (Complex/Adaptive), 9-10 (Highly Integrated).
 These are descriptive classifications, not value judgments.

-**Q: Why is JSON export broken?**
-A: NumPy float32 serialization edge case.
-Workaround: results are fully displayed in console.
-Fix coming in v3.0.2.

 **Q: Can I add custom prompts?**
 A: Yes.
-Edit `prompts.json` to include custom test cases.
+Edit the prompt configuration to include custom test cases.
 Follow the existing structure for proper metric mapping.

 **Q: Is this scientifically validated?**
 A: The framework builds on established information theory and has been tested across multiple models.
 Formal peer review and publication are in progress.
 Patent filing completed (US 63/904,588).

+**Q: Why is JSON export not working?**
+A: Known serialization issue with NumPy float32 types.
+Results display correctly in console.
+Fix scheduled for v3.0.2.

 ---